yambo-code/yambopy/docs/source/tutorial.rst

 **b.
 Optical absorption spectra**

-Once you obtained a converged dielectric screening function you can calculate the Bethe-Salpeter auxiliary Hamiltonian and obtain the excitonic stated and energies diagonalizing it or calculating the optical absorption spectra with a recursive method like the Haydock.
+Once you obtained a converged dielectric screening function you can calculate the Bethe-Salpeter auxiliary Hamiltonian and obtain the excitonic states and energies diagonalizing it or calculating the optical absorption spectra with a recursive technique like the Haydock method.

     ``BSEBands``: number of bands to generate the transitions.
-This number should in general be as small as possible as the size of the BSE auxiliary hamiltonian has (in the resonant approximation) dimensions ``Nk*Nv*Nc``.
+Should be as small as possible as the size of the BSE auxiliary hamiltonian has (in the resonant approximation) dimensions ``Nk*Nv*Nc``.
 Another way to converge the number of transitions is using ``BSEEhEny``.
-This value selects the number of bands based on the electron-hole energy difference.
+This variable selects the number of transitions based on the electron-hole energy difference.

     ``BSENGBlk`` is the number of blocks for the dielectric screening average over the unit cells.
 This has a similar meaning as ``NGsBlkXs``.